flor0/prometheus-ssh-exporter/README.md

 ### As a python script
 Alternatively, you can simply run the prometheus-ssh-exporter.py file with python3.

-The command line arguments are explained if you use `python3 ./prometheus-ssh-exporter.py -h`
+The command line arguments are explained if you use `python3 ./prometheus-ssh-exporter.py --help`

 Make sure you set the right external port using the -p or --port argument.